 The more time that passes, the harder the game gets.
 The more time you spend in a level, the tougher the next one will be, so playing fast is ideal.
 However, you have to balance this out with your hunt for loot.

 You do gain levels as you fight, but the bulk of your power comes from items.
 You earn money when you slay enemies and can use the dough to open chests and buy from stores.
 Without acquiring enough items, you will be doomed to failure.
 So you always need to balance out your greed against the game’s timer.

 When I said the game was fast-paced, I meant it.
 Standing still is death in Risk of Rain 2.
 You must always be running, jumping, and shooting to survive.
 It’s a tense experience and a constant factor as you make decisions on how to proceed.

 In solo, you will likely pick up every item you can, but you can still attempt to build out your character through the use of stores, and 3D printers.
-Both of which allow you to see what the item is before you buy it.
+Both of these allow you to see what the item is before you buy it.
 Some items are active and might allow you to fire missiles, or summon a black hole.
 But most of them are passive.

 Yet calling them passive is somewhat disingenuous, The items’ effects are nearly always felt.
 You will see the effects of an item that arcs electricity when you shoot.
 You feel faster when an item increases your speed, and one that allows you to double jump will make you miss it anytime you don’t have it.

 Items have rarities too, and there are lunar items.
 They can only be bought with lunar coins, a much rarer currency.
 Lunar items always have powerful boons and negatives to balance them out.

 There isn’t as much choice in Risk of Rain 2 as there is in a roguelike such as Crown Trick, but there is absolutely strategy involved.
 That’s even more apparent in multiplayer, where you need to share items with your team.